yosefalnajjarofficial/week8-test/README.md

 ### Tasks:

-This test build up on the week 7 test, where only signed in user will be able to add a city and get the cities.
+This test build up on the week 7 test, now to contunie for this week the task is that only signed in user will be able to add a city and get the cities.

 #### Setting the project